nhnobnd1/mirror-leech-telegram-bot/README.md

 ## JDownloader

 - Synchronize Settings (global option)
-- Wating to select (enable/disable files or change variants) before download start
+- Waiting to select (enable/disable files or change variants) before download start
+- DLC file support
-- All settings can be edited from the remote access to your JDownloader with Web Interface, Android App, iPhone App or Browser Extensions.
+- All settings can be edited from the remote access to your JDownloader with Web Interface, Android App, iPhone App or Browser Extensions

 ## Mongo Database